Mirooz/EliteDangerousWarboard/README.md

-# Elite Dangerous Dashboard
+# Elite Dangerous Warboard

 ## Description

-**Elite Dangerous Dashboard** is a comprehensive companion application designed to optimize your Elite Dangerous gaming experience.
+**Elite Warboard** is a comprehensive companion application designed to optimize your Elite Dangerous gaming experience.
 The application analyzes game journal files in real-time to provide detailed insights into your missions, combat activities, and mining operations.
 Whether you're focused on massacre missions, conflict zones, or mining expeditions, this dashboard helps you track progress, find opportunities, and maximize your earnings.

 ## 🎯 Main Features